 And that’s incredibly efficient, right?
-So you don’t have to live stream to Facebook and then upload that video to YouTube.
+You don’t have to live stream to Facebook and then upload that video to YouTube.
 You can broadcast once and it’ll push out to both of those platforms.
 And it’s as simple as that.
-So you would select the destinations that you want broadcast to.
+You would select the destinations that you want broadcast to.

 This is using my Mac camera, and you can see all my mess right now, but I’m going to switch over to my capture card, which is my Canon 90d.
 That’s the camera there.
 And the audio, that’s the correct microphone that I want to use.
 And I’m going to close it off.

-So you may as well use it.
-So hack number two that I really love with StreamYard is the ability to have intro and outro videos.
-So at the beginning of this live stream, if you were live, and at the beginning of all of my live streams, I will have an intro video that plays for about five minutes and it has music and a countdown timer.
+You may as well use it.
+Hack number two that I really love with StreamYard is the ability to have intro and outro videos.
+At the beginning of this live stream, if you were live, and at the beginning of all of my live streams, I will have an intro video that plays for about five minutes and it has music and a countdown timer.

 And I have an intro video so that it will push a notification so that people know I will be live.
 And they’ve got a bit of time to join me before the live stream actually happens.
 And it also is a buffer between me going live or me pushing the live button and me talking.